the-spyke/undercut/docs/introduction.md

 - [@undercut/push](push/overview) -- Push Lines (Observers).
 - [@undercut/utils](utils/overview) -- Various JavaScript language utilities.

-These packages are the intended way to use `Undercut` and carry `stable ES Next` code in the `ESM` format.
+These packages are the intended way to use `Undercut` and comply with the [Raw Module Specification](https://github.com/the-spyke/rms).
+It means providing original modern JavaScript code in the `ESM` format.
 It is very convenient for apps using Webpack/Babel/etc, and helps to avoid double compilation and deoptimization.
-Only [finished proposals (Stage 4)](https://github.com/tc39/proposals/blob/master/finished-proposals.md) may be used in their codebase.
+Only [finished proposals (Stage 4)](https://github.com/tc39/proposals/blob/master/finished-proposals.md) may be used in the codebase.
 The code itself is universal and may be used in Node/Browser/Microwave.
-Your environment may require `core-js@3` or similar polyfill to use them raw.
+Your environment may require `core-js@3` or similar polyfill.

 Checkout our [CodeSandbox demo](https://codesandbox.io/s/undercut-demo-1up46?fontsize=14&hidenavigation=1&moduleview=1&theme=dark&previewwindow=console) on how easy it is to use.